 - Our Materials: The typical braces are not so typical any longer.
 In addition to traditional braces and Invisalign, we also use low profile and narrow braces making them less obvious.
 We also use clear braces, which use ceramic, tooth-colored brackets.
 If you want to express yourself with colors on your braces or Invisalign, we can accommodate that without sacrificing the efficacy of the appliance.

 - Our Convenience: We have five Greater Cincinnati offices.
 Each office is completely digitally integrated, which allows each patient to be seen closer to where they are when they need to be seen.

 How Many Appointments Will It Take for My Braces Treatment?
 How Long Could I (or My Child) Be in Treatment?

 We like to think of the answer to this question much like taking a vacation.
 Orthodontic treatment time is similar to traveling.
 How long you travel depends on the distance to the destination, the speed you travel (plane, train, automobile) and dealing with situations as they occur.

 How Long Do Appointments Usually Last?

-The longest appointments will be the initial appointment, where we place your appliances, and your last appointment, where we remove them!
+The longest appointments will be the initial appointment, where we place your appliances, and your last appointment, where we remove them.
 Those appointments last anywhere from 30 to 90 minutes.
-During your last appointment, we also educate you on how to use your reatiners (which are always needed after orthodontic treatment!
+During your last appointment, we also educate you on how to use your retainers (which are always needed after orthodontic treatment).
 Rarely will you leave your last appointment without your new retainer in hand.
-Typical check ups are much shorter!
+Typical check ups are much shorter.

 What's the Best Age to Visit the Orthodontist?